delete-44/website/collections/_blog-posts/01-github-for-beginners.md

 There are of course more advanced steps with version control that are designed to give you an efficient and thoroughly tested workflow that you're welcome to research.

 ### Basics of CLI Cheatsheet
+ * **cd:** *Change directory*, this is used for traversing your storage in the command line.
+For example `cd documents/repos` will navigate to, if the source is found, the repos folder in your documents. `cd ../` can be used to navigate up a path level, for example if you're already in `repos` and want to return to `documents`
+* **ls:** *List*, this is used to show files and folders in your current directory.
+This can be useful when using cd to remember filenames
+* **git status:** This will return a report on what files have been changed since your last commit
+* **git add:** This is used to stage files ready to be committed.
+It can be used with `.` or `-A` as options to add all changed files
+* **git commit:** This creates a commit based on staged files.
+Use the `-m` option to add a message to this commit
+* **git push:** This pushes your local commits to your remote repository

 ## 2. Make projects for fun!